This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #BackToSchoolGoals18 #CollectiveBias

 I found everything I needed at Walmart, which is where we do most of our back-to-school shopping.
 You can find the Post-it Flags and Tabs in the back-to-school section at your local Walmart (you’ll recognize it by all the yellow boxes!).

 Post-it has been a staple in my house since I was a child, and I am always finding new ways to incorporate their fun products into my daily life.
-You can check out other creative ways to use Post-its here.

 Here’s how to print your own student planner: